YaelNaor11/CI2024_project-work/README.md

 This code implements a **symbolic regression** approach using **genetic programming (GP)**.
 It evolves mathematical expressions (trees) to fit a given dataset.
 Below is an overview of its key components:

--There are two source files of the project - one type .py and the other type .ipynb.
+There are two source files of the project - one type .py and the other type .ipynb.
 I implemented the project on Google Colab.

 ## 1. Representation
 - Each individual is a tree composed of: